ronishi1/Maze-Runner/README.md

 ## personnel
 Matthew Ming, Ray Onishi
 ## statement of problem
-Returns the Boolean value of the statement there exists a path through a given maze beginning at the starting location and ending at the goal.
+Returns the Boolean value of the statement: there exists a path through a given maze beginning at the starting location and ending at the goal.
 ## recursive abstraction